kangaroooh/Crime-Prediction/README.md

 source activate txtmng-dev
 ```

-## Commiting
+## Styling
-it might be a good idea to run `yapf -ir file1 file2...` just to make your code have cuter format
+it might be a good idea to run `yapf -ir file1 file2...` in the root directory of the repo just to make your code have cuter format